 Yes, the relationship between the amount of effort charged directly to the grant and the amount cost shared is secondary to the PI meeting the combined (total) percent of his/her committed effort.

-If the cost share is committed based on effort, and necessary approvals have been obtained (e.g. in cases of reduction of 25% or more) the reduction should be prorated proportionately over both the direct charged and cost shared effort commitment.
-If the cost share is mandatory, specific approval from the sponsor is required unless other sources of cost sharing are permissible and substituted.
+If the cost share is committed based on percent effort, and necessary approvals have been obtained (e.g., reduction of 25% or more) the reduction need not be prorated between the direct charged and cost shared effort commitment.
+It is critical however, that the total adjusted commitment be met which could be via direct salary charges only, cost share only or a combination of both.
+If the cost share is mandatory, i.e., dollar based, specific approval from the sponsor is required unless other sources of cost sharing are permissible and substituted.

 No, FEC's become available for online viewing after payroll transactions for the final pay period in the FEC cycle have posted or approximately 23 days after the end of the cycle.
 For mid-cycle reporting of cost sharing, use the Interim Cost Share Report process.